Damp and mould in rental property

 What tenants can do to prevent damp and mould:

-- Improve ventilation – this includes simply keeping bathroom doors closed and a window open if you’re having a shower.
+- Improve ventilation– this includes simply keeping bathroom doors closed and a window open if you’re having a shower.
 If you’re cooking, keep a window open to let steam escape, or keep pans covered.

-- Don’t dry clothes indoors – invest in a tumble dryer or if that’s not possible, use dehumidifiers around laundry as it’s drying to absorb the excess moisture.
+- Don’t dry clothes indoors– invest in a tumble dryer, or if that’s not possible, use dehumidifiers around laundry as it’s drying to absorb the excess moisture.

-- Keep heating constant – if you can, keep the heating at a constant temperature to avoid rooms becoming cold as this can lead to damp when warm air meets cold walls.
+- Keep heating constant– if you can, keep the heating at a constant temperature to avoid rooms becoming cold, as this can lead to damp when warm air meets cold walls.

-- Stay up to date with maintenance – make sure gutters and window frames are all intact and report damage to your landlord.
+- Stay up to date with maintenance– make sure gutters and window frames are all intact and report damage to your landlord.

 To organise professional help, you’ll need to find a qualified surveyor.
-You can search for one at RICS (Royal Institution of Chartered Surveyors) or at RPSA (Residential Property Surveyors Association).
+You can search for one at RICS (Royal Institution of Chartered Surveyors) or RPSA (Residential Property Surveyors Association).

-- HEVAC which is also part of FETA (the Federation of Environmental Trade Associations).
+- HEVAC,which is also part of FETA (the Federation of Environmental Trade Associations).

 - Property Care Association.